chazzconi25/IC322-Portfolio/week05/review_questions05.md

 ## Review Questions

-### R17: Consider two hosts, A and B, transmitting a large file to a server C, over a bottleneck link with rate R. To transfer the file, the hosts use TCP with the same parameters (including MSS and RTT) and start their transmissions at the same time.
-Host A uses a single TCP connection for the entire file, while Host B uses 9 simultaneous TCP connections, each for a portion (i.e., a chunk) of the file.
-What is the overall transmission rate achieved by each host at the beginning of the file transfer?
-Is this situation fair?
+### R17: Suppose two TCP connections are present over some bottleneck link of rate R bps.
+Both connections have a huge file to send (in the same direction over the bottleneck link).
+The transmissions of the files start at the same time.
+What transmission rate would TCP like to give to each of the connections?

 - The overall transmission rate achieved by each host at the beginning of the file transfer is
 - I am not at liberty to discuss the fairness of life or networks.